Fusing Multi- and Hyperspectral Satellite Data for Harmful Algal Bloom Monitoring with Self-Supervised and Hierarchical Deep Learning: Introduction

 \section{Introduction}

-Phytoplankton, microscopic photosynthetic algae, are the base of the marine food web and when certain phytoplankton species are in high concentration, they can cause severe environmental, human health, and economic problems.
-Harmful algal blooms (HABs) are most often associated with events where toxin producing phytoplankton bioaccumulate throughout the marine food web.
-The propagation of toxin leads to fish kills, marine mammal and shellfish mortality, closures of fisheries and tourism operations, and even increased human hospitalizations related to toxin ingestion or airborne exposure \cite{anderson2001phytoplankton}.
-The impacts are estimated to cost the U.S. \$10-100 million annually \cite{Heil2021}.
+Phytoplankton, microscopic photosynthetic algae, are the base of the marine food web.
+When certain phytoplankton species are in high concentrations{cell abundance}, they can cause severe environmental, human health, and economic problems.
+Harmful algal blooms (HABs) are most often associated with events where toxin-producing phytoplankton bioaccumulate throughout the marine food web.
+The propagation of toxins leads to fish kills, marine mammal and shellfish mortality, closures of fisheries and tourism operations, and even increased human hospitalizations related to toxin ingestion or airborne exposure \cite{anderson2001phytoplankton}.
+The impacts are estimated to cost the U.S. \$10-100 million annually \cite{anderson2000estimated, Hoagland2002}.
 With frequency, severity, and geographic distribution of global HABs projected to expand with climate change \cite{Gobler2020}, early and real-time detection of bloom events is a priority for decision-making.